HRegniez/Portfolio_v3/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [Framer Motion](https://www.framer.com/motion)

-## 📧 Support

-For support, please email [your-email] or create an issue in this repository.

 ---

 ⭐ If you found this template helpful, please consider giving it a star!